 First, the grated carrots are placed in paper towels before adding to the cake batter, which helps absorb extra moisture.
 Secondly, the egg whites are beaten separately from the yolks, and then folded in at the end.

-This yields a light, fluffy texture, similar to these other highly-reviewed recipes for almond flour chocolate cake and almond flour banana muffins.
+This yields a light, fluffy texture, similar to these other highly-reviewed recipes for tender lemony almond flour cake and perfectly crunchy almond flour biscotti.
 Below you will learn more pro, yet simple, tips for making an easy carrot almond flour cake with guaranteed results!

 - Sugar – A combination of brown sugar adds a nice caramel flavor, while granulated sugar adds structure.
-I have not tested the recipe with low carb or keto sweeteners.
+I have not tested the recipe with sugar-free sweeteners, but check out the comments below adaptations that have worked well for community members.

 - Eggs – For best results, separate the eggs while they are cold and then let them sit for at least 30 minutes to come to room temperature.
-Beating the eggs in separately lightens the crumb, which is a similar technique used for almond flour apple cake.
+Beating the eggs in separately lightens the crumb, which is a similar technique used in almond flour apple cake as well.

 - Spices – Achieve a classic carrot cake flavor, just like Mom’s, using a robust combination of cinnamon, cloves, ginger, and nutmeg.
 If you have it on hand, a little dash of cardamom would also be lovely.

 - Oil – Any preferred oil may be used, such as vegetable, canola, or coconut oil.
-Using oil instead of butter, also makes carrot cake with almond flour naturally dairy-free.
+Using oil instead of butter, also makes this cake naturally dairy-free.

 - Mix-Ins – A combination of nuts, shredded coconut, and raisins not only replicates a homemade, old fashioned flavor, but adds bulk to the cake layers.
 Use pecans or walnuts and regular raisins or golden raisins.
 You may also omit any of these mix-ins, but the cake layers will be slightly thinner.